LivePersonInc/knowledge-center-archive/pages/documents/Reporting & Data/Report Builder/report-builder-overview.md

 The following considerations should be taken into account when using Report Builder:

-1. Unlike the Agent Manager BI dashboards, Report Builder presents data in the account’s timezone.
+1. Unlike the Agent Manager BI dashboards, Report Builder presents data in the account’s time zone.
 2. Scheduling is performed by LivePerson administrators.

 ## Predefined dashboards